thomassuedbroecker/node-red-contrib-ibmpush/README.md

 - Only Android devices - Send notifications to all the registered Android devices
 - Only iOS devices - Send notifications to all the registered iOS devices

 *Notification Identifiers* - Used when notifications are sent *By Tags and By DeviceIds*.
 This can take multiple values seperated by comma(,).
-Example: GoldCoupons,SilverCoupons
+Example: GoldCoupons,SilverCoupons.
+You can override this property by providing ```msg.identifiers```

-Visit this [link](https://new-console.ng.bluemix.net/docs/services/mobilepush/c_overview_push.html) for more information on IBM Push Notification for Bluemix
+Visit this [link](https://console.ng.bluemix.net/docs/services/mobilepush/c_overview_push.html) for more information on IBM Push Notification for Bluemix

 =======